simpson0114/Online-Electronic-Voting/README.md

 ## How to run
 > Since our project is written in Python, there's no need to build the code.
 1. `cd ./Online-Electronic-Voting/evoting`
-2. Launch the server: `python server.py`
+2. Launch the server from the terminal: `python server.py`
-3. Start the client: `python client.py`
+3. From another terminal, start the client: `python client.py`